Local News Links:... .........................

 As for the remainder of the church property, in November 1946 the Winnipeg Presbytery of the United Church of Canada approved the sale of Grace Church.
 It was a contentious matter for the congregation as it had recently raised another $300,000 and cleared most of its debts.
 The building, though, was in poor condition and would require a great deal more money from it shrinking congregation to renovate it.

-The church hoped for a quick sale as the federal government was looking for a large site in the downtown for a new general post office block and felt its site would be a prime candidate.
+The church hoped for a quick sale as the federal government was looking for a large site in the downtown for a new general post office block and it felt its site would be a prime candidate.
 The feds passed on the land and the building was eventually sold to the Canadian and General Development Corporation of New York for $250,000.

 The new owners announced in 1954 that it wanted to construct a 10-storey, $4 million "merchandise mart" on the site.
 Merchandise marts had been set up in several large U.S. cities, but this would be Canada's first.
 It was a place where manufacturers and wholesalers could set up their wares for display, demonstration and sale to retailers and other commercial clients, which saved them having to travel to many different cities on buying missions.

-For whatever reason, the deal fell through and the building was soon up for sale again.
+That deal fell through and the building was soon up for sale again.

 January 27, 1956, Winnipeg Free Press